Tell it

 Ask: Handle this refund if it matches our rules.

-Result: Joyflow checks your refund rules, prepares the refund, and asks for approval.
+Result: Joyflow checks your refund rules, prepares the refund, and asks before it runs.

 Execution path